zbm-dev/zfsbootmenu/docs/general/native-encryption.rst

 ZFSBootMenu can import pools or filesystems with native encryption enabled.
 If your boot environments are not encrypted but, for example, ``/home`` is, you will not receive a decryption prompt during boot.
-To ensure that you can decrypt your pool to load the kernel and initramfs, you'll need to you have the filesystem parameters configured correctly.
+To ensure that you can decrypt your pool to load the kernel and initramfs, you'll need to have the filesystem parameters configured correctly.

 It's critical that ``keyformat`` is set to ``passphrase``, otherwise you'll be unable to enter the correct value in the bootloader.
 OpenZFS currently supports only one key, but in a way which ZFSBootMenu can exploit: if you configure the